QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/README.md

  >Sun, J. (2016, August).
 Daily News for Stock Market Prediction, Version 1.
 Retrieved [Date You Retrieved This Data] from https://www.kaggle.com/aaron7sun/stocknews.
 <br />

-Description of Project:
+**Description of Project:**

 Using NLP (Natural Language Processing), a model is developed using news articles to predict the movement of the stock market.
 Also experimented with historical stock data to predict future movement(time series)

 Open [Data_Analytics_Final_Project_for_Kyuhwan_Kim.ipynb](https://github.com/QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/blob/master/Data_Analytics_Final_Project_for_Kyuhwan_Kim.ipynb)
 to view the code for the project.

-You can also see the [report](https://github.com/QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/blob/master/Final%20Project%20for%20Kyuhwan%20Kim.docx?raw=true) and [presentation slides](https://github.com/QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/blob/master/Prediction%20of%20Stock%20Market%20Using%20NLP%20(Natural%20Language%20Processing).pptx?raw=true)
+You can also see the [report](https://github.com/QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/blob/master/Final%20Project%20for%20Kyuhwan%20Kim.docx?raw=true) and [presentation slides](https://github.com/QOneK/Ryerson-Data-Analytics-Final-Project-for-Kyuhwan-Kim/blob/master/Prediction%20of%20Stock%20Market%20Using%20NLP%20(Natural%20Language%20Processing).pptx?raw=true)<br /><br />

 Dataset contains these files:
  1. **RedditNews.csv:**